dk107dk/catbook/README.md

 * Include only the absolute minimum of markup and functionality
 ___

+## Bookfiles

-Catbook reads a flat list of text files from a "bookfile" and concatenates them into a Word doc.
+Catbook reads a flat list of text files from a .bookfile and concatenates them into a Word doc.
 The doc may have up to three levels.
 The levels are titled using Word styles.

-There are a very small number of markups to do things like italicize quotes, force a page break between sections, etc. Markup chars and fonts are minimally customizable using .ini files.
-See catbook/markup.py and catbook/fonts.py.

-Metadata about the files that are concatenated as sections of the doc is available from the Book object and each section.
+Metadata about the files that are concatenated into the docx is available from the Book object and each section.

+Bookfiles can include several things besides paths to text files.

+* Comments as lines starting with #
+* TITLE and AUTHOR to be shown in the book's metadata
+* INCLUDE of preexisting docx
-Bookfiles can have comments lines starting with #.
-You can specify the TITLE and AUTHOR using directives; they will be shown in the book's metadata.
-Preexisting docx files may be inserted using INSERT directives.
-Adding a METADATA directive inserts a page with a table containing the author, title, bookfile path, word count and other metadata.
+* A METADATA directive that inserts a page with a table containing the author, title, bookfile path, word count and other metadata.

 For e.g.
 ```